Last updated 2nd August, 2019

 Remember how earlier, we mentioned most people are skim-readers?

-4. Research, sources and data points
+4. Include research, sources and data points

 People are sceptical.
 They want to know (and personally verify) that what you’re saying is true and not a bunch of gibberish.